 Unless otherwise disclosed in the Additional Disclosure Addendum to this prospectus, we will file an election to treat the pool as being an asset of a REMIC.
-In that case, for federal income tax purposes, the related certificates will represent beneficial ownership of a REMIC regular interest in respect of each mortgage loan in the pool.
-For purposes of the remainder of this discussion, the references to "mortgage loans" or "ARM loans" in the pool include REMIC regular interests with respect to those mortgage loans.
+In that case, for federal income tax purposes, the related certificates will represent beneficial ownership of a REMIC regular interest and any associated prepayment premiums, in each case, in respect of each mortgage loan in the pool.
+For purposes of the remainder of this discussion, the references to "mortgage loans" or "hybrid loans" in the pool include REMIC regular interests with respect to those mortgage loans.